-- 1 Click Preferences button in the Dashboard. - 2 Click Hide Toolbar Text in the drop-down menu.
+- 1 Click Preferences button in the Advanced View of the Dashboard. - 2 Click Hide Toolbar Text in the drop-down menu.

 Note: When a check mark appears next to Hide Toolbar Text the toolbar buttons have button icons only.

 Hide the CatalystTM Control Center Splash Screen